hershel/hershel/docs/plugin.md

 ### Create a plugin

-Creating a plugin is very easy, you just need to create a function that takes three parameters, the fastify instance, an options object and the done callback.
+Creating a plugin is very easy, you just need to create a function that takes three parameters: the fastify instance, an options object and the done callback.
 Example:

 ```js